Boca Juniors: Stadium

 La Bombonera currently has a capacity of around 54,000.
 The club's popularity make tickets hard to come by, especially for the Superclásico game against River Plate.
 There are further improvements planned for the stadium, including measures to ease crowd congestion, use of new technology and improved corporate facilities.

 Apart from the venues listed, Boca Juniors also played its home games at Estudiantes de Buenos Aires's stadium (in 1913, then located on Figueroa Alcorta Avenue) and Ferro Carril Oeste stadium (1938–40, while La Bombonera was under construction).

+In 2023 while running for the president's role of the club, Jorge Reale famously unveiled plans and designs of a new state-of-the-art roofed stadium that would house 112,000 spectators, 444 VIP boxes and 4,000 parking spaces.
+The plan was ceased in the following year after the incumbent president, Juan Roman Riquelme, a popular figure among fans due to his footballing heroics as a player, won the presidential election.